 B.A. in English, University of California Irvine, 2012

 Research Interests: 20th century poetic movements in the United States and Mexico, critical theory, queer theory, border studies, translation and hemispheric studies

 B.A.
 English (2009), M.A.
 English (2011), M.Phil.
 (2014), University of Delhi

 Research Interests: Continental philosophy, Critical Theory, Philosophy of history, Dialectical thought, Historical novel, Postcolonial Literature, Theories of the Novel, Feminist Studies

 B.A. in English/Lib.
 Studies, Sonoma State University, 2013

-B.A. in French and International Relations, University of Redlands, 2016
+B.A. in International Relations and French, summa cum laude, University of Redlands, 2016

 B.A. in Liberal Arts, Sarah Lawrence College, New York, 2011